plone/training/mastering-plone/upgrade_steps.rst

 In this part we will:

-* Write code to create and move existing content
+* Write code to update, create or move content
-* create custom catalog indexes
+* Create custom catalog indexes
-* query the catalog for them,
+* Query the catalog for them,
-* enable some more default features for our type
+* Enable more default features for our type

-.. _dexterity2-upgrades-label:
+.. _upgrade_steps-upgrades-label:

 Upgrade steps
 -------------

+You recently changed existing content, when you added the behavior ``ploneconf.featured`` or when you turned talks into events in the chapter :doc:`events`.

 When projects evolve you sometimes want to modify various things while the site is already up and brimming with content and users.
 Upgrade steps are pieces of code that run when upgrading from one version of an add-on to a newer one.